thxallgrace/thxallgrace/README.md

 ### Hi there, I'm Eunhye Kim!
-You guys can call me "Diane" also! 👋
+You guys can call me "Grace" also! 👋

 - I'm Android developer.
 - Love BEER and Flower ✨✨